-Impairment charge of \$671 as the carrying value of SaaS Solution reporting segment exceeded its expected fair value, as determined using a discounted cash flow model which is primarily based on management's future revenue and cost estimates.
-This impairment charge was recorded within Impairment of goodwill, within the Consolidated Statement of Operations, and within the Entertainment segment for the year ended December 31, 2023.
+An impairment charges of \$631 and \$671 were recorded as the carrying value of the SaaS Solution reporting segment exceeded its expected fair value, as determined using a discounted cash flow model which is primarily based on management's future revenue and cost estimates.
+These impairment charges were recorded within the Consolidated Statement of Operations and within the SaaS Solution segment for the year ended December 31, 2024 and 2023 respectively.
+See Note 7- Goodwill.

-k.
+j.
 Intangible assets: